 “Passion?
 This post is about Ponderosa pine pollen on a Perstemon, how is that passion?”
 I asked.

-“Strong”, my wife chimed in as she was doing the dishes.
+“Strong”, my wife chimed in from the kitchen as she continued washing the dishes.

 “Yes, because it has to put up with all that pollen and still grow.”

 “Yes, that pretty little blue flower has to put up with all that Ponderosa pine pollen sticking all over it and still be beautiful and grow, that is strong.”

 I was thinking the title might be, “Local man with iPhone finds Perstemon in his yard.”